corpusculejs/corpuscule/packages/element/README.md

 # `@corpuscule/element`
 [![Latest Stable Version](https://img.shields.io/npm/v/@corpuscule/element.svg)](https://www.npmjs.com/package/@corpuscule/element)

-Lightweight set of decorators for creating web components.
-It is a decorator-based analogue for Polymer's [LitElement](https://github.com/Polymer/lit-element) or a web components based view rendering library like React or Vue.
+A lightweight set of decorators for creating web components.
+It is a decorator-based analog for Polymer's [LitElement](https://github.com/Polymer/lit-element) or a web components based view rendering library like React or Vue.

 ## Features
 * **Zero third-party dependencies**.
-Package still contains Corpuscule dependencies, but no third-party library is used.
+The package still contains Corpuscule dependencies, but no third-party library is used.
 * **Renderer agnostic**.
 You can use `@corpuscule/element` with any renderer you want: `lit-html`, `hyperHTML`, `preact` or even `React`.
 Just choose an existing renderer or create a new one and send